 Materials / Care

-Both Acrylic and Merino are super chunky and super soft as they are both 'un-spun' yarns, which means the thousands of tiny strands that they are made of, are not 'Spun' together and therefore loose.
+Merino wool is super chunky and super soft as it is 'un-spun' yarn, which means the thousands of tiny strands that it is made of, are not 'Spun' together.
 This makes them lovely and squidgy and soft, but very delicate.

 Merino wool, is real wool from the Merino sheep (not surprisingly, thats how it got its name!).
 It is thought to be the softest wool around (it is soo soft!) and in some places the Merino sheep is bred just for its gorgeous coat.
 Not only is it super soft, but it also has these other extremely useful qualities too: Flame Retardancy, Odour Resistant, Stain Resistant, Water Resistant, Naturally Elastic, Plus... it is breathable and therefore able to regulate body temperature (more so when in contact with the skin) so you will not over heat!
 Amazing Huh!
 Oh and did I say it is ecological in its production!
 Got to love Merino Wool.

 Merino wool is stain resistant, so any spills should come away through spot cleaning by blotting with cold water.
 However when necessary, it can be Dry Cleaned only.
 I usually find that giving it a good airing by shaking it out, usually plumps it up a bit and freshens it up!

 As mentioned above, piling may occur over time, but this can be trimmed off with sharp scissors or gently teased away by hand if it bothers you.